Khalilah Ali

-Khalilah Camacho Ali (born Belinda Boyd; March 17, 1950) is an American actress, also known for being a former wife of boxer Muhammad Ali.
+Khalilah Camacho-Ali (born Belinda Tolona Boyd; March 17, 1950) is an American humanitarian, author and actress.
+She is best known for being the second wife of boxer Muhammad Ali.
+They were married from 1967 until 1976.

 Personal life

 Early life and background

-Belinda Boyd was born on March 17, 1950, and raised in Chicago within the Nation of Islam (NOI) community.
-Her father, Brother Raymond, served as a prominent lieutenant under Elijah Muhammad, and her mother, Sister Inez (Aminah), worked within the temple as a security officer and companion to Sister Clara Muhammad, the NOI First Lady.
+Belinda Tolona Boyd was born on March 17, 1950, and raised in Chicago within the Nation of Islam (NOI) community.
+Her father, Brother Raymond Boyd (Sada), served as a prominent lieutenant under Elijah Muhammad, and her mother, Sister Inez Boyd (Aminah), worked within the temple as a security officer and companion to Sister Clara Muhammad, the NOI First Lady.
 Due to her parents' roles, Boyd grew up with close ties to NOI leadership, adhering to NOI teachings on lifestyle, including abstaining from social activities before marriage.

 Although women in the Nation of Islam were often expected to remain silent, Boyd was part of a group of prominent women who navigated both social expectations and religious teachings within the organization.
 Scholars note that women like Boyd played nuanced roles by guiding their husbands and contributing to community success while negotiating with traditional expectations.